Complete rules

 1.1.6 Conquests

 If a player's King is captured or attacked by a Knight (Knatched), that player's Army has been Conquered by the Conquering player (who has achieved a Conquest).
-It is also possible to achieve a Conquest by capturing all of an Opponent's pieces except for the King and one Bishop - this is termed Annihilation.
+A King cannot be Conquered consecutively and so a Conquered King is invulnerable to capture or being Knatched in the Battle following its Conquest.

 1.1.7 The First Conquest